General Information

 Dismissal

 Academic dismissal is an action taken by Regis University by which the student is rendered ineligible to return to Regis University for any program of study.
 For this action to be taken, a student must have been suspended, applied for and been readmitted to Regis University on academic probation, and failed to achieve either the required minimum grade point average or an agreed-upon provisional grade point average.
-The provisional grade point average is pre-determined by the student and their academic success coach and approved by the Associate Dean.
+The provisional grade point average is pre-determined by the student and their advisor and approved by the Associate Dean.
 Academic dismissal is recorded on the permanent academic record (transcript).

 Suspension/Dismissal Appeal Procedure